Current as of May 2019 | Download print version (in PDF)

 - Other conditions as prescribed by the departments of Finance and Taxation of the State Council in collaboration with the Civil Affairs departments of the State Council in charge of managing the registration of social organizations.

 The more favorable regulations regarding tax deductibility of public benefit donations have had mixed results.
-Enterprises have taken advantage of these incentives to establish private foundations.
-The increase in the percentage of enterprise income eligible for tax deductibility from 3 percent to 12 percent in 2008 was one main factor behind the rapid growth of private foundations.
-Individuals, however, have not been as quick to take advantage of the tax laws due to poor implementation of the laws regarding deductibility on individual income taxes and a cultural perception that individuals should not benefit financially from public benefit donations.
+While enterprises have taken advantage of these incentives to establish private foundations, individuals have not been as quick to take advantage of the tax laws due to poor implementation of the laws regarding deductibility on individual income taxes and a cultural perception that individuals should not benefit financially from public benefit donations.
 As a result, the large majority (about 60 percent) of donations to public benefit causes in China come from corporations.
-The fact that individual giving makes up a small part of total giving in China is in part a reflection of the lack of clear, simple, and well-publicized tax exemption regulations and procedures for individual donors.

-While in theory there are significant tax incentives in the various income tax laws, the process of applying for a tax benefit is unclear and inconsistent.
+The process of applying for a tax benefit remains unclear and inconsistent.
 Only a small number of NPOs have applied and been approved to provide receipts to donors for tax exemption purposes.
 Moreover, tax offices and individual donors often are not aware of the tax exemption laws or are unsure about how to apply them.
 In addition, these tax incentives can only be enjoyed by legally registered NPOs, not informal NPOs.
 Informal NPOs, such as those registered as businesses, do not enjoy these incentives and must pay an additional business tax on their income.

 China subjects certain sales of goods and services to Business Tax (which relates to provision of services) and VAT (which relates to sales of goods), and offers few exemptions.

-The general Business Tax law exempts NPOs and other entities that engage in nursing, medical, educational, cultural, or religious activities, or activities in which services are performed by the disabled (Interim Regulations on the Business Tax, Article 6).
+Business Tax: The general Business Tax law exempts NPOs and other entities that engage in nursing, medical, educational, cultural, or religious activities, or activities in which services are performed by the disabled (Interim Regulations on the Business Tax Article 6).